unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Components:** V, S, M (a gem worth at least 150,000 credits, which is consumed by the tek skill)

-**Duration:** Until ditek skilled
+**Duration:** Until despelled

 You shape an illusory duplicate of one beast or humanoid that is within range for the entire casting time of the tek skill.
 The duplicate is a creature, partially real and formed from ice or snow, and it can take actions and otherwise be affected as a normal creature.
 It appears to be the same as the original, but it has half the creature's hit point maximum and is formed without any equipment.
 Otherwise, the illusion uses all the statistics of the creature it duplicates.

 The simulacrum is friendly to you and creatures you designate.
-It obeys your spoken commands, moving and acting in accordance with your wishes and acting on your turn in combat.
+It obeys your spoken commands, moving and acting in accordance with your Alter Realityes and acting on your turn in combat.
 The simulacrum lacks the ability to learn or become more powerful, so it never increases its level or other abilities, nor can it regain expended tek skill slots.

 If the simulacrum is damaged, you can repair it in an alchemical laboratory, using rare herbs and minerals worth 10000 credits per hit point it regains.
 The simulacrum lasts until it drops to 0 hit points, at which point it reverts to snow and melts instantly.